-This course will focus on the historical beginnings of the codex and handmade paper.
-Readings will be given weekly along with bench work demonstrations of both structural binding and hand papermaking.
-The textbook for this course is Papermaking: The History and Technique of an Ancient Craft and the course work will include readings from The Archeology of Medieval Bookbinding.
-Focusing on both Eastern and Western tradition in papermaking and bookbinding, this course familiarizes students with the practicality of the materials, tools, and techniques used in both processes.
+This course focuses on the historical beginnings of the codex and handmade paper.
+Focusing on both Eastern and Western tradition in paper-making and bookbinding, this course familiarizes students with the practicality of the materials, tools, and techniques used in both processes.
 Students develop an understanding of basic elements for constructing books.
-May not be repeated for credit without permission from instructor.
-Prerequisite: Sophomores, Juniors, and Seniors only
+Sophomores, Juniors, and Seniors only